Moflixzy/Moflixzy/README.md

 - 💞️ I’m looking to collaborate with companies on data analytic projects
 - 📫 Reach me on [LINKEDIN](www.linkedin.com/in/mofeoluwa-alaba-07ba23238)
 - 😄 Pronouns: He
-- ⚡ Fun fact: I like to read books during my leisure time
+- ⚡ Fun fact: Do you know that breathing ocurs with one nostril at a time